EVERSE-ResearchSoftware/RSQKit/pages/contributing/contribution_guidelines.md

 ### Creating a Pull Request to Fix an Issue or Contribute Content

-If you choose to contribute via GitHub's pull requests, you may want to look at [How to Contribute to an Open Source Project on GitHub][how-contribute].
+If you choose to contribute via Git/GitHub's pull requests, you may want to look at [How to Contribute to an Open Source Project on GitHub][how-contribute].

 1. Open an issue for your pull request first (unless already opened).
-2. Create your own fork of the RSQKit repository (even if you have write/push access to the RSQKit repository) and set it up to render RSQKit pages as a Web site.
-An even better way is to create a branch in your fork for each significant change (pull request), as then you can create multiple pull requests in parallel.
+2. Create a separate branch for your work - either in your own fork of the RSQKit repository or directly in RSQKit repository if you have write access to it.
+Note that you cannot directly modify the `main` branch in RSQKit repository - you have to do it via a branch and a PR (and this is true for Editors/Maintainers as well).
-3. Make sure that your changes in your fork/branch are tested and render correctly in the Web site.
+3. Make sure that your changes in your (fork and) branch are tested and render correctly in the Web site.
-4. Submit a pull request from your fork to the RSQKit repository.
+4. Submit a pull request from your branch back to the RSQKit repository.
-5. If you receive feedback, make changes on your fork and your pull request will update automatically.
+5. If you receive feedback from Editors/Maintainers, make changes on your branch and your pull request will update automatically.

 Editorial Board Members will review pull requests and have a final say over what gets merged into RSQKit.

-> [!NOTE]
-> The reason why we recommend working in your own forks versus in a branch of this repository for collaborators who have push/write
-> permissions to RSQKit repository is primarily because you can render your own forked version of RSQKit as a Web site more easily
-> (which you cannot on the RSQKit repository which hosts a live/production Web site) and test what your changes will look like
-> before creating a pull request.
-> It also allows reviewers to more easily check and test your changes and make sure everything is correct before merging to the main branch of RSQKit.
->
-> [Another perspective on why you should fork][github-why-should-i-fork] - this will keep the RSQKit repository in a clean condition, having only official
-> branches and tags and not cluttered by a large number of development or feature branches.
->
-> Finally, working in GitHub interface is convenient, but does not allow for spelling checking and lots of spelling mistakes can creep in this way.
-> If you can - clone your [fork and set up RSQKit locally on your machine][installation-instructions], and edit files
-> in a text editor with spelling checking capabilities.

 ## What *Not* to Contribute